Introduction to Office Carpets

 Needle punched: Needle punched carpet is not recommended for general use as it lacks in design versatility and offers little in look and feel.
 However, this construction is an excellent choice for areas where moisture could be a problem, such as entryways.

-Wall-to-wall carpet or carpet tiles – what’s best for offices?
+Wall-to-wall carpet or carpet tiles – what’s best option for an office carpet?

-Broadloom is essential for projects where you wish to use large-scale patterning or are seeking a superior luxurious effect.
+Broadloom, also known as wall-to-wall carpets, are essential for office projects where you wish to use large-scale patterning or are seeking a superior luxurious effect.
 The design versatility offered by wall-to-wall carpets is unmatched, as all results are breathtakingly seamless.
-Carpet tiles are equally good for most other applications and offer a great alternative if the budget is tight, the timeline on your project is restrictive or regular maintenance and replacement is an issue.
+Carpet tiles are equally good for most other office applications and offer a great alternative if the budget is tight, the timeline on your project is restrictive or regular maintenance and replacement is an issue.
 If you feel doubtful toward carpet tiles, read our next section, Why Choose Carpet Tiles, to understand their benefit in workspace settings.

 High quality tiles = high quality design options

-Carpet tiles are growing in popularity among commercial use and offer countless configurations to create different effects for your project design.
+Carpet tiles are growing in popularity among commercial use, including office use, and offer countless configurations to create different effects for your project design.
 With

 Of course, the real clincher comes when the client wants a stunning flooring